YesianRohn/CL2S/README.md

 ## License

-DM2F-Net is released under the [MIT license](LICENSE).
+CL2S is released under the [MIT license](LICENSE).

-## Citation
+## Acknowledgments & Citations

-If you find the paper or the code helpful to your research, please cite the project.
+We gratefully acknowledge the work of Zijun Deng et al. presented in their ICCV 2019 paper, "Deep Multi-Model Fusion for Single-Image Dehazing".
+Our project is built upon the foundation laid by their research and the open-source code shared at [DM2F-Net](https://github.com/zijundeng/DM2F-Net).

+**Citation Guidance:**

+For utilizing ideas or code from this project, please cite:
 ```
 @inproceedings{deng2019deep,
   title={Deep multi-model fusion for single-image dehazing},
-  author={Deng, Zijun and Zhu, Lei and Hu, Xiaowei and Fu, Chi-Wing and Xu, Xuemiao and Zhang, Qing and Qin, Jing and Heng, Pheng-Ann},
+  authors={Deng, Zijun; Zhu, Lei; Hu, Xiaowei; Fu, Chi-Wing; Xu, Xuemiao; Zhang, Qing; Qin, Jing; Heng, Pheng-Ann},
-  booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision},
+  booktitle={IEEE/CVF International Conference on Computer Vision},
   pages={2453--2462},
   year={2019}
 }
 ```
+We appreciate the authors' contributions and encourage proper citations to recognize their original work.